TiagoMA90/connect/README.md

 <img src="readme/img/ColorPalette.png" alt="Colour palette">

-The components such as NavBar, Posts, Comments, Walls, Reviews, the Users list and Footer are stylized by a shadow-box to invoke the sense of a Polaroid film/picture.
+The components such as NavBar, Posts, Comments, Walls, Reviews, Users list and Footer are stylized by a shadow-box to invoke the sense of a Polaroid film/picture.

 ## Fonts
 The fonts used for this website were "DM sans" and "sans serif" by default.
 A choice that should be plain and easy to read.
 The fonts for the navigation links and logo on the navigation bar are dyed in orange, while the body for the posts present themselves with dark grayish/black tone that doesn't stand too much from the body.
 Links in the navigation bar are gray, but when highlighted or hovered turn orange.
-If a tab is active, a darker orange highlights the icons of the tab a use is on.
+If a tab is active, a darker orange highlights the icons of the tab a user is on.
 Links change color upon hover, particularly the username/owner of a post, the icons on a post, such as heart(likes), dialogue(comments), flag(reports), the social media links.
-The links that redirect users to other pages in the Footer also enjoy the same orderliness.
+The links that redirect users to other pages in the Footer and icons on each conponent enjoy the same orderliness.

 <img src="readme/img/GoogleFont.png" alt="Font">